top of page

 We believe that when we bring together different backgrounds and perspectives, we create a stronger team—one that promotes a dynamic and fulfilling working experience for all—and helps us deliver exceptional outcomes for our clients.

 It’s a commitment that we put into practice each day.
 It’s why we developed a strategic plan to attract a more diverse, equitable and inclusive workforce—and ensure we follow through on these goals by tracking our progress through recruitment and retention initiatives, shareholder promotions and firm leadership roles.
-It’s why Diversity Lab awarded our firm Mansfield Certification for the past five years—proving our dedication to hiring LGBTQ+, female lawyers, attorneys of color and those with disabilities.
-And it’s why we earned a perfect score of 100 percent from the Human Rights Campaign Foundation three consecutive years on the Corporate Equality Index beginning in 2018.
+It’s why Diversity Lab awarded our firm Mansfield Certification in 2018, 2019, 2020, 2021 and 2022—proving our dedication to hiring LGBTQ+, female lawyers, attorneys of color and those with disabilities.
+And it’s why we earned a perfect score of 100 percent from the Human Rights Campaign Foundation three consecutive years on the Corporate Equality Index beginning in 2020.
 For us, diversity is more than lip service.
 It’s a firmwide mindset that guides our culture, reflects our core values and makes us better in every possible way.
-Learn more>

 Conference